Entangling distant systems via universal nonadiabatic passage: Conclusion

 \section{Conclusion}

-In summary, we develop a full-fledged nonadiabatic control theory for the popular atomic models with two subspaces, e.g., the assistant and working subspaces.
-We provide a systematic method for constructing the parametric ancillary bases crossing the two subspaces and determine the sufficient conditions for them to be useful nonadiabatic passages.
-In addition, we find the sufficient conditions to convert the static dark states insider the assistant or working subspace to full-featured state-transfer paths.
+In summary, we develop a full-fledged universal control theory for the popular atomic models with two subspaces, e.g., the assistant and working subspaces.
+We provide a systematic method for constructing the parametric ancillary basis states crossing the two subspaces and determine the sufficient conditions for them to be useful nonadiabatic passages.
+In addition, we find the sufficient conditions to convert the static dark states inside the assistant or working subspace to full-featured paths for state engineering.
 The general theory is applied to prepare the maximal entangled states of distant systems with a high fidelity.
-By virtue of the longitudinal interaction between neighboring qubits in a superconducting circuit system, we can generate the Bell states and the $N$-qubit GHZ state and realize mutual transfer between the single-excitation Bell state and the double-excitation Bell state.
-Our work improves the theory framework for nonadiabatic quantum control over discrete systems and is interesting to preparing distant entangled states in a future quantum network.
+By virtue of the longitudinal interaction between neighboring qubits in a superconducting circuit system and local driving fields, we can generate Bell states, $N$-qubit GHZ state, and $N$-qubit W states and realize mutual transformations between the single-excitation Bell state and the double-excitation Bell state.
+Our work improves the theory framework for nonadiabatic quantum control over discrete systems and is interesting to entangle remote nodes in a future quantum network.
+It prevails over the existing methods in scalability.